-Do not use the hoisting hook/eyebolts to lift more than the motor itself.
+Do not use the hoisting hook/eyebolts to lift more that the motor itself.
 They are designed to support the motor only.
-Make sure the hoisting hook is correctly attached to the eyebolt(s)/lug(s) and that they are fully screwed in before hoisting.
+Make sure the hoisting hook is correctly attached to the eyebolt(s)/lug(s) are fully screwed in before hoisting.
 Also note such parts as fan cover, ventilation box, bracket, slip-ring, etc. may have their own hoisting lugs which can only carry their own weight.
 Nothing extra should be attached while hoisting.